FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 **Price List**

-A comprehensive list of prices for offerings from a CSP, published by the CSP.
+A comprehensive list of prices offered by a provider.

 **Resource**

-A provisionable infrastructure component that is available to a customer in a cloud environement e.g. virtual machine, storage volume etc.
+A unique physical or logical component that incurs a charge.

 **Row**